-- driving the supply of diverse housing stock to the Auckland market, including state, affordable, KiwiBuild, and private market homes; - delivering new warm, dry, and healthy state houses that will meet the new regulatory standards for rental properties in insulation, heating, ventilation, draught stopping, and drainage, ensuring a healthy living environment for state housing tenants; - delivering a range of bespoke affordable housing products, such as shared ownership and affordable rental models, that respond to the challenge of delivering affordable housing to a diverse range of buyers in a city-fringe suburb; and - creating thriving mixed-tenure neighbourhoods, where state housing tenants will live within a diverse community of private renters, new home owners (through affordable housing products), and more established families, leaving behind the stigma of living in a state house.
+- Driving the supply of diverse housing stock to the Auckland market, including state, affordable, KiwiBuild, and private market homes; - Delivering new warm, dry, and healthy state houses that will meet the new regulatory standards for rental properties in insulation, heating, ventilation, draught stopping, and drainage, ensuring a healthy living environment for state housing tenants; - Delivering a range of bespoke affordable housing products, such as shared ownership and affordable rental models, that respond to the challenge of delivering affordable housing to a diverse range of buyers in a city-fringe suburb; and - Creating thriving mixed-tenure neighbourhoods, where state housing tenants will live within a diverse community of private renters, new home owners (through affordable housing products), and more established families, leaving behind the stigma of living in a state house.

-We will continue to hold overall responsibility for the regeneration of Tāmaki.
-In addition to the new, warm dry homes that will be delivered by HLC through the redevelopment programme, we are working with central and local government partners to ensure the provision of excellent social infrastructure, efficient transport connections, and quality neighbourhoods that will support Tāmaki's growing population.
+We continue to hold overall responsibility for the regeneration of Tāmaki.
+In addition to the new, warm dry homes that will be delivered by HLC through the redevelopment programme, we are working with central and local government partners to ensure the provision of excellent social infrastructure, efficient transport connections, quality neighbourhoods, and sustainable job opportunities that will support Tāmaki's growing population.